usf-esm/usf-engy680-urban-energy-fall2026/README.md

 ## Setup

-We will work through these steps together in class, so just use this README as a reference.
+We will work through these steps together in class, so just use this README as a basic reference. **You can see more complete instructions in the draft [TUTORIAL.md](./TUTORIAL.md).** Still filling in some placeholder screenshots and clarifying the Mac vs. PC setup...

 ### Install conda from command-line (recommended for Macs) or graphical Anaconda distribution: